nineteez/usyd-wam-calculator_1/README.md

 It helps you:

-Estimate your maximum achievable WAM based on your current marks Determine your eligibility for Research, Work Integrated Learning, or Capstone streams Get learning outcomes to focus on, tailored to your current units
+Estimate your **maximum achievable WAM** based on your current marks Checks your **eligibility** for second-year streams:
+  - Research
+  - Work Integrated Learning (WIL)
+  - Capstone
+Generates a **personalised study plan** with topic-based **learning outcomes** tailored to:
+  - Your current units
+  - Recommended future units (if you're in Semester 1)

 Based On Core Units:
 COMP9001 – Python Programming